 Even if this is a one person show, it is still important to understand what tasks are needed to operate smoothly.

 Who's going to create content?
 Who's going to manage the servers?
 Who's going to handle taxes, invoices, accounting?
 Do you have an accountant, or legal adviser?
 What about consultants?

-Remember that your local chamber of commerce is probably a great place to find out all sorts of information and advice about how to get started.
+Remember that your local chamber of commerce (along with the SBA, SBDC & SCORE) is probably a great place to find out all sorts of information and advice about how to get started.

 7. Expenses & capitalization